 ❄️Storage and Safety

-Chicken salad will last refrigerated for 3-4 days if sealed well.
+Chicken salad should be sealed in an airtight container and will last refrigerated for 4 days.
 The mayo and the vegetables do not freeze well, so freezing is not recommended.

 Mix well.
-Refrigerate it for at least an hour to give the flavors a chance to come together.
-Then serve on a sandwich, salad or in a wrap.
+If you have time, refrigerate it for at least an hour to allow the flavors to come together.
+Then serve on a sandwich, salad, crackers, or wrap.

 - 2 cup chicken - cooked, cubed or shredded

-- 1/2 cup mayonnaise - or Miracle Whip
+- ½ cup mayonnaise—low-fat preferred - or Miracle Whip

 - 1 tablespoon lemon juice